 Logo TFI

-Improvement of room acoustics by activating floor coverings as resonance absorbers with textile spring systems (textile spring system)
+Textile spring system - Improvement of room acoustics by activating floor coverings as resonance absorbers with textile spring systems

-New testing technology visualizes the acoustic properties:
+New testing technology visualizes acoustic properties:

 Results: